Source: Courtesy of Wikimedia Commons

 Berthelot had an extraordinarily full journalistic career.
 He owed his success to talent as a humorist – he was said to be the greatest of his time, indeed of his century – and also as a caricaturist.
 Ladébauche, a character he created on 9 Nov.
 1878, contributed to his popularity.
 In the letters of Ladébauche he unfailingly kept people informed, in his own way, about federal, provincial, and even municipal politics.
 Ladébauche stayed abreast of political, social, and cultural activities daily and showed interest in current problems: the Manitoba school question, in which he sided with the Catholics of that province; the northern railways; the downfall of the Rouges.
 He flayed politicians, lampooned rival newspapers (especially the ultramontane ones), ridiculed the customs of his fellow citizens, and even made jokes at the expense of his friends.
 Writing in La Presse on 4 July 1931 under the pseudonym Gilles Reynald, Éphrem-Réginald Bertrand averred, “His Ladébauche and his Cane du parc Viger have subtle analyses of the mentality and activities of the populace. . . .
 [Old Ladébauche] despairs of ever preventing women from liberating themselves; he dares to believe, in 1895, that in another 50 years they will be swearing, drinking, smoking cigars.”
 Berthelot did not spare societies, associations, or clubs.
 The caricaturist had his favourite whipping-boys: judge Bourgoin, a beaky figure with a long neck, depicted one day as a jack-in-the-box with the caption “to be continued in the next issue,” and alderman Charles Thibault*, always caricatured with disproportionately large feet that remind a weeping father of his twin sons’ coffins.
 Short of material one day, Berthelot took “a galley of pied type (jumbles of letters used by apprentices for practice), interspersed them with ‘(applause),’ snatches of highflown words, ellipses, and exclamation marks: behold, a magnificent speech by Thibault,” which, like all the famous councillor’s other speeches, would require at least a week to digest.
 He followed closely the “grand vicar,” François-Xavier-Anselme Trudel*, a contributor to Le Nouveau Monde of Montreal, who was a favourite target of his, as was Jules-Paul Tardivel* of the Quebec paper La Verité.
 Berthelot’s attacks, even in the guise of humour, sometimes proved risky.
 In 1889 he was forced to give a humorous talk at the Cabinet de Lecture Paroissial to raise the money for a fine of $422.67 levied in a libel suit brought against him by another celebrated whipping-boy, Odilon Goyette, a member of the Legislative Assembly whom he had fiercely attacked in a dialogue in Le Violon.
 The judge sentenced him to three months in prison if he failed to pay by 4 Jan.
 1890.

 One of Berthelot’s most spectactular hoaxes was the announcement in Le Canard on 14 Feb.
 1885 of his own death following a cowardly attack by two bandits armed with lead-filled canes.
 In his will, written moments before he died honourably and “in the Roman Catholic religion,” he asks “pardon of all those people whom I may have offended during my journalistic career.”
-He specifically addressed himself to the editor of L’Étendard, his favourite target, and, “to make up for the harm I have done,” he asked Trudel to take over as editor of Le Canard “in order to bring the subscribers back into the path of holy doctrine.”
-“I regret,” he continued, “all the paradoxes and fiendish subtleties that I used in attacking the principles of L’Étendard.
+He specifically addresses himself to the editor of L’Étendard, his favourite target, and, “to make up for the harm I have done,” he asks Trudel to take over as editor of Le Canard “in order to bring the subscribers back into the path of holy doctrine.”
+“I regret,” he continues, “all the paradoxes and fiendish subtleties that I used in attacking the principles of L’Étendard.
 I acknowledge my errors and I beg the grand vicar to forgive me for them.”
 Yet he still made fun of Trudel by including, at the end of his column, a telegram from him, dated the previous day, announcing that he had accepted the editorship of the paper and would send in his first article the next day.

 When Hector Berthelot died on 15 Sept.
 1895, all the newspapers mourned the loss of a great humorist and brilliant journalist who had delighted in denouncing society’s shortcomings.
 In Le Monde of 16 September, Henri Roullaud (under the pseudonym Jean Bâdreux) spoke for his fellow journalists when he confined himself to “giving a final sad salute to one of our own who had nothing but friends in the newspaper world and [who], despite his often cruel attacks, had not a single enemy among those whom his satirical wit sometimes stung.”